veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/fab-button.md

     }
     ```
 2. Save it and run.
-3. When the page is loaded the value "fabicon = decorate" will be the name of the button that will be displayed on the button and "click = clickEvent()" is the event that checks when the button is pressed.
+3. When the page is loaded the value "fabicon = decorate" will be the name of the button that will be displayed on the button and "click = clickEvent()" is the event that runs when the button is pressed.
 On clicking the button the alert message "Button clicked!!!" will be displayed.

 ## Associated Attributes
 - **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).